sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 We defined it, provided guidance on the why/when to use it and who might set it up.

-Lastly, we stepped through using Sigma and Snowflake to materialize data using a Sigma Dataset and Workbook.
+Lastly, we stepped through using Sigma and Snowflake to materialize data using a Sigma, including grouping data.

 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**